-- e) PALLIATIVE CARE PROTOCOL (For Option B) - (1) Supportive Care for Control of Signs and Symptoms - (a) Respiratory distress - Open the airway using non-invasive means (e.g., chin lift, jaw thrust, finger sweep, nasopharyngeal airway, oropharyngeal airway, and Heimlich maneuver, but no laryngoscopy, no Magill forceps, no cricothyroidotomy, and no tracheostomy). - (ii) Administer O_2 as follows: - a.
-If the patient is not on a ventilator and would benefit from oxygen therapy, provide passive oxygen via nasal cannula or non-rebreather mask (but no positive pressure oxygen via ambu bag, demand valve, or ventilator). - b.
-If the patient is found on an outpatient ventilator and is not in cardiac arrest, maintain ventilatory support during transport to the hospital. - c.
-If the patient is found on an outpatient ventilator and is in cardiac arrest, contact on- line medical direction to consult about disconnecting the ventilator. - (iii) Maintain an open airway by non-invasive means (e.g., chin lift, jaw thrust, finger sweep, nasopharyngeal airway, oropharyngeal airway, and Heimlich maneuver, but no laryngoscope, no Magill forceps, no cricothyroidotomy, and no tracheostomy). - (iv) Suction as necessary. - (v) Position for comfort. - (b) External bleeding - (i) Standard treatment (dressing, elevation, direct pressure, pressure points, cold packs, tourniquets, etc.). - (ii) No MAST/PASG trousers or IVs.
+- f) OPTION B PALLIATIVE CARE PROTOCOL - (1) Supportive Care for Control of Signs and Symptoms - (a) Respiratory distress - (i) Open the airway using non-invasive means (e.g., chin lift, jaw thrust, finger sweep, nasopharyngeal airway, oropharyngeal airway, and Heimlich maneuver, but no laryngoscopy, no Magill forceps, no cricothyroidotomy, and no tracheostomy). - (ii) Administer O2 as follows: - a.
+If the patient is not on a ventilator and would benefit from oxygen therapy, provide passive oxygen via nasal cannula or non-rebreather mask (but no positive pressure oxygen via ambu bag, demand valve, or ventilator). - If the patient is found on an outpatient ventilator and is not in cardiac arrest, maintain ventilatory support during transport to the hospital. - If the patient is found on an outpatient ventilator and is in cardiac arrest, contact on- line medical direction to consult about disconnecting the ventilator. - (iii) Maintain an open airway by non-invasive means (e.g., chin lift, jaw thrust, finger sweep, nasopharyngeal airway, oropharyngeal airway, and Heimlich maneuver, but no laryngoscope, no Magill forceps, no cricothyroidotomy, and no tracheostomy). - (iv) Suction as necessary. - (v) Position for comfort.

-- (c) Immobilize fractures using skills and devices that minimize pain. - (d) Uncontrolled pain or other symptoms (e.g., severe nausea) - (i) Allow patient, family, or health care providers (other than the prehospital provider) to administer patient's prescribed medications.
+- (b) External bleeding - (i) Standard treatment (direct pressure with dressing, tourniquet). - (ii) No IVs. - (c) Immobilize fractures using skills and devices that minimize pain. - (d) Uncontrolled pain or other symptoms (e.g., severe nausea) - (i) Allow patient, family, or health care providers (other than the prehospital provider) to administer patient's prescribed medications.
 Such health care providers administering medication will not have to accompany the patient to the hospital. - (ii) Patient controlled analgesia (PCA) systems for pain medication delivery and other patient-controlled medication (PCM) systems shall be left in place in DNR patients and monitored to the extent possible according to the provider's level of certification or licensure.

-- (iii) For the patient with significant pain, and/or, pain with a prolonged transport, morphine may be administered. - (e) Existing IV lines may be in place and, if so, shall be monitored to the extent possible according to the provider's level of certification and licensure.

-(2) Inappropriate Care for a Palliative Care Patient

-- (a) Cardiac monitoring, including 12-lead EKG, pacing, cardioversion, and defibrillation - (b) Initiation of IV therapy (except when directed by online physician for morphine administration for pain control as in 1 (d) (iii) - (c) EMS-Initiated Medications (Except oxygen and morphine administration for pain control as in 1 (d) (iii)) - (d) CPR - (e) Intubation (Combitube, endotracheal, nasotracheal, or gastric tube) - (f) Pneumatic anti-shock garment (PASG) - (g) Active ventilatory assistance, unless on an outpatient ventilator (pg.
+- (iii) For the patient with significant pain and/or pain with a prolonged transport, morphine may be administered. - (e) Existing IV lines may be in place and if so, shall be monitored to the extent possible according to the provider's level of certification and licensure. - (2) Inappropriate Care for a Palliative Care Patient - (a) Cardiac monitoring, including 12-lead EKG, pacing, cardioversion, and defibrillation - (b) Initiation of IV therapy (except when directed by online physician for morphine administration for pain control as in 1 (d) (iii) - (c) EMS-Initiated Medications (except oxygen and morphine administration for pain control as in 1 (d) (iii) - (d) CPR - (e) Intubation (alternative airway device, endotracheal, nasotracheal, or gastric tube) - (f) Active ventilatory assistance, unless on an outpatient ventilator (pg.
 32 ch.
+5)

+g) TRANSPORT

-5) - f) TRANSPORT - (1) Upon request of the patient, family, or caregivers and in lieu of transport to a hospital-based emergency department, EMS providers may transport Option B EMS/DNR patients who require transportation for pain control or symptom management or respite care to a specified inpatient hospice facility. - (2) A current list of those facilities is available from the MIEMSS Program Development Office (410) 706-4367 (4DNR).
+- (1) Upon request of the patient, family, or caregivers and in lieu of transport to a hospital-based emergency department, EMS providers may transport Option B EMS/DNR patients who require transportation for pain control or symptom management or respite care to a specified inpatient hospice facility. - (2) A current list of those facilities is available from the MIEMSS Program Development Office (410) 706-4367 (4DNR).
 The receiving status of a particular facility can be ascertained from EMRC (24 hours a day) by EMS radio, EMSTEL, or red phone, or by calling 1 (800) 492-3805.